-86. We decline to reduce the timeline for large attachments beyond the across-the-board 30day decrease set forth above.
-While Crown Castle advocates for eliminating the additional time afforded to large pole attachment requests because of the resulting extra delay to the pole attachment process,276 we agree with commenters that argue that the additional time is often needed for utilities to carefully process larger requests.277 As AT&T explains "more attachments on more poles require more surveys, more coordination with attachers, and more make-ready work.
-That additional work, much of which involves site visits, requires additional time."278
+attachment process,324 we agree with commenters that argue that the additional time is often needed for utilities to carefully process larger requests.325 As AT&T explains "more attachments on more poles require more surveys, more coordination with attachers, and more make-ready work.
+That additional work, much of which involves site visits, requires additional time."326

-87. We also decline the request of some commenters to adopt a shorter timeline for routine pole attachment requests involving a small number of poles.279 We agree with the Coalition of Concerned Utilities that mandating shorter deadlines for smaller requests could cause the utilities to give undue priority to those requests merely because they are smaller in order to meet the compressed deadlines.280 In addition, the Coalition of Concerned Utilities claims that new attachers have been shown to abuse the process in states where utilities are required to process smaller applications more quickly by submitting a series of smaller applications (as opposed to one large application) to ensure that utilities focus on their applications first.281 We do not want to incentivize possible gamesmanship by instituting a federal requirement of shorter deadlines for smaller requests.
+93. We also decline the request of some commenters to adopt a shorter timeline for routine pole attachment requests involving a small number of poles.327 We agree with the Coalition of Concerned Utilities that mandating shorter deadlines for smaller requests could cause the utilities to give undue priority to those requests merely because they are smaller in order to meet the compressed deadlines.328 In addition, the Coalition of Concerned Utilities claims that new attachers have been shown to abuse the process in states where utilities are required to process smaller applications more quickly by submitting a series of smaller applications (as opposed to one large application) to ensure that utilities focus on their applications first.329 We do not want to incentivize possible gamesmanship by instituting a federal requirement of shorter deadlines for smaller requests.

-88. Notice and New Attacher Role.
-We adopt the BDAC recommendation that when a utility provides the required make-ready notice to existing attachers, then it must provide the new attacher with a copy of the notice, plus the contact information of existing attachers to which the notices were sent, and thereafter the new attacher (rather than the utility) must take responsibility for encouraging and
+94. Notice and New Attacher Role.
+We adopt the BDAC recommendation that when a utility provides the required make-ready notice to existing attachers, then it must provide the new attacher with a copy of the notice, plus the contact information of existing attachers to which the notices were sent, and thereafter the new attacher (rather than the utility) must take responsibility for encouraging and coordinating with existing attachers to ensure completion of make-ready work on a timely basis.330 We adopt this additional notice requirement to empower the new attacher to promote the timely completion of make-ready.331 As explained by the POWER Coalition, "the new attacher is in the better position to manage the work of existing attachers, to impose reasonable deadlines, and to negotiate compensation for